dividuum/info-beamer/doc/manual.md

 ### util.file\_watch(filename, handler)

 Registers a handler that watches a file.
-The handler will be called once after calling `util.file_watch` and every time the file changes.
+The handler will be called once while calling `util.file_watch` and every time the file changes.
 The handler will receive the content of the file as a string.

 `util.file_watch` can for example be used the keep variables in sync with a